mengzhusundd/regression_test/README.md

 # Golden Dataset is ready to use in golden_dataset.json!

-## This is a very simple tool to generate golden dataset
+## This repository is also a very simple tool to generate more baseline data in the golden dataset

 1. git clone this repository to your local
 2. `cd` to your `regression_test` directory, run `python get_sql.py`to generate sql for MODE